Should Sellers Renovate or Sell Their Home

 Should sellers renovate or sell their home?
 A lot of people struggle with the dilemma of whether they should sell or simply renovate their home.
 The factors which could influence your decision are many, ranging from your immediate cash flow availability, to whether or not you want to stay in the home long-term, to everywhere in-between.
 With such an important decision to be made, it makes sense to take a little time and weigh your options before deciding on a course of action.

-Below are several tips to help them decide which solution is best for their particular needs.
+Below are several tips to help sellers decide which solution is best for their particular needs.

 Renovating Your Home